hobix/provisional/README.md

           --private, -r:   Private repository (for some SCMs, see documentation) --help, -h:   Show this message

+All of these options can be specified either on the command line, or in a YAML file indicated by the --config option.
+The YAML file should be in simple key: value format:

+    name: awesome_project
+    scm: git

+Options specified via the command line take precedence over options specified in a YAML file, if both are specified.

 The SCM option can be one of the following ("`project_name`" refers to the value of the --name option):

 * `git`: creates a Git repository in the `project_name` directory.